Langtang Valley with Ganjala pass Trek 14 Days

 Visa And Entry Procedure

 Everyone needs a visa to enter Nepal except Indian nationals.
-Citizens of the SAARC nations like Pakistan, Bangladesh, and Bhutan do not require visa for a period of 30 days.
+Citizens of the SAARC nations like Pakistan, Bangladesh, and Bhutan do not require a visa for 30 days.
 Fortunately, getting a Nepal visa is an easy process.
-Tourist visas are issued on arrival at the international airport and official overland entry points.
-However, travelers from Afghanistan, Iraq, Cameroon, Ghana, Somalia, Swaziland, Senegal, Zimbabwe, Nigeria, Ethiopia, and Liberia are not issued visa on arrival.
-After you arrive at the Tribhuvan International Airport in Kathmandu, you will find electronic kiosks that will assist your visa processing.
-Taking the completed form and paying the visa fee, you need to stay in the long immigration queue for your visa on arrival.
+Tourist visas and official overland entry points are issued on arrival at the international airport.
+However, travelers from Afghanistan, Iraq, Cameroon, Ghana, Somalia, Swaziland, Senegal, Zimbabwe, Nigeria, Ethiopia, and Liberia have yet to be issued visas on arrival.
+After you arrive at the Tribhuvan International Airport in Kathmandu, you will find electronic kiosks to assist with your visa processing.
+After taking the completed form and paying the visa fee, you must stay in the long immigration queue for your visa on arrival.

-Visitors can now apply for online visa within15 days of their arrival date in Nepal.
-For this, you will need your Nepal hotel address and a digital passport-sized photo that needs to be uploaded to the online application.
-After submitting the form online, you need to print out the confirmation page which has to be furnished at the immigration section in Kathmandu airport along with your passport and the required visa fee.
-You can apply for your online Nepal visa here.
+Visitors can now apply for the online visa within 15 days of their arrival date in Nepal.
+For this, you will need your Nepal hotel address and a digital passport-sized photo to be uploaded to the online application.
+After submitting the form online, you need to print out the confirmation page, which has to be furnished at the immigration section in Kathmandu airport, along with your passport and the required visa fee.

-Tourists can also apply for a Nepali visa at the local Nepali Embassy or Consulate located in their respective countries.
+Tourists can also apply for a Nepali visa at the local Nepali Embassy or Consulate in their respective countries.
 Or, they can even mail their visa application to the visa office near their location, but well ahead of time to allow sufficient processing time.
-Nepal visa information for all categories of travelers and their correspondence costs can be very handy, so for more information and contact details of the Nepali Embassies and Consulate around the world,
+Nepal visa information for all categories of travelers and their correspondence cost can be very handy, so for more information and contact details of the Nepali Embassies and Consulate worldwide, you may Contact us for more information.

-Whichever way you enter Nepal, you will be given a 15/30/90 day visa as per your requirement.
+Whichever way you enter Nepal, you will be given a 15/30/90-day visa as per your requirement.
 The general Nepal tourist visa fee on arrival for multiple entries is:

 15 days – US$30, 30 days – US$50, and 90days – US$125

-Tourist visas can be extended for a maximum of 150 days in a year and these extensions are granted only at the department of immigration offices at Pokhara and Kathmandu.
-For more information on Nepal visa, visit our visa information page.
+Tourist visas can be extended for a maximum of 150 days a year.
+These extensions are granted only at the Department of Immigration offices in Pokhara and Kathmandu.
+For more information on Nepal visas, visit our visa information page.

 Our Trekking Guides/Leaders